Skip to content

 Header Description

-X-Contio-Signature HMAC-SHA256 signature
+X-Contio-Signature HMAC-SHA256 signature of the raw body, format sha256=<hex>.

-X-Contio-Timestamp Unix timestamp of signature
+X-Contio-Timestamp Unix timestamp (seconds) of the event.
+Informational; see below.

 Manual Verification